mircuz/fftMPI/README.md

 # Validation test for a 2D FFT.

+### Antialiasing not completed!
+Need function to fill the array with zeros over number of modes

 This script does a pencil decomposition and perform a 2D FFT along x and z dimensions on a complex dataset.